 - State lottery: Tickets only sold at retailers, and Texas online lottery sites and courier services.

 - Charitable gaming: Bingo and raffles spread by registered charities

 - Tribal casinos: Kickapoo Lucky Eagle Casino and Naskila Gaming

-- Social gaming: Includes private poker clubs, although these face increasing scrutiny and some have been raided in recent times
+- Social gaming: Includes private poker clubs, although they face increasing scrutiny, and some have been raided in recent times